aspose-barcode/Aspose.BarCode-Documentation/net/developer-guide/symbology-generation-specifics/qr-and-micro-qr-codes/_index.md

 ## **Create QR or Micro QR Barcode**
 QR is a two-dimensional barcode symbology invented in Japan.
 QR barcodes have the following features:
-- High data encoding capacity (up to 7,000 numeric digits or 4,000 alphanumeric symbols)
+- High data encoding capacity (up to 7,000 numerical digits or 4,000 alphanumeric symbols)
-- Dirt and damage resistance (at maximum, 30% of codewords can be restored)
+- Dirt and damage resistance (at maximum, 30% of inpput text can be restored)
 - Readability from all directions

 The new [QR](https://apireference.aspose.com/barcode/net/aspose.barcode.generation/barcodeparameters/properties/qr) property has been added to class [*BarcodeGenerator*](https://apireference.aspose.com/barcode/net/aspose.barcode.generation/barcodegenerator) as [*BarcodeParameter*](https://apireference.aspose.com/barcode/net/aspose.barcode.generation/barcodeparameters) to serve as a QR / MicroQR selector.
-This property should be set as *ForceQR* (default) for standard QR symbols or *Auto* for MicroQR.
+This property should be set to *ForceQR* (default) for standard QR symbols or *Auto* for MicroQR.

 In addition, the following QR parameters can be initialized:

-1. **QrECIEncoding** – defines Extended Channel Interpretation Identifiers.
-It is used to store information about the references used for encoding data in a symbol.
+1. **QrECIEncoding** - defines Extended Channel Interpretation Identifiers.
+This parameter stores information about the references used to encode data in a symbol.
 The current implementation includes all widely used charset encodings.
 At present, this property is applicable only to QR barcodes.
 2. **QrEncodeMode** - denotes a QR symbology type.
 The default mode is set to Auto.
 3. **QrEncodeType** - sets a QR / MicroQR selector mode. *ForceQR* is to be set for standard QR symbols, and *Auto* is for MicroQR ones.
 4. **QrErrorLevel** - defines the level of the Reed-Solomon error correction for QR barcodes.
 It can range from low to high: LevelL, LevelM, LevelQ, and LevelH.
 5. **QrVersion** - identifies the version of *QR Code*: from Version1 to Version40 for QR codes, and from M1 to M4 for MicroQr.
 The default value is set to *QRVersion.Auto*.

 [*Enum QREncodeType*](https://apireference.aspose.com/barcode/net/aspose.barcode/qrencodetype):

 1. **Auto** - initiates barcode version negotiation from MicroQR V1
-2. **ForceQR** – starts barcode version negotiation from QR V1
+2. **ForceQR** - starts barcode version negotiation from QR V1
 3. **ForceMicroQR** - performs barcode version negotiation from MicroQR V1 to V4.
 If data cannot be encoded using MicroQR, an exception is thrown.

 The following changes have been added to Enum [*QREncodeMode*](https://apireference.aspose.com/barcode/net/aspose.barcode/qrencodemode):